 Research and innovation in robotics in the major banks, central banks, and non-bank competitors sector has declined in the last year.

-The most recent figures show that the number of robotics related patent applications in the industry stood at 7 in the three months ending June – down from 35 over the same period in 2021.
+The most recent figures show that the number of robotics related patent applications in the industry stood at nine in the three months ending March – down from 13 over the same period in 2021.

-Figures for patent grants related to robotics followed a similar pattern to filings – shrinking from 24 in the three months ending June 2021 to 14 in the same period in 2022.
+Figures for patent grants related to robotics followed a similar pattern to filings – shrinking from three in the three months ending March 2021 to zero in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.